percona/postgresql-docs/docs/solutions/backup-recovery.md

 ### pgBackRest

-[pgBackRest](https://pgbackrest.org/) is an easy-to-use, open-source solution that can reliably back up even the largest of PostgreSQL databases. `pgBackRest` supports the following backup types:
+[pgBackRest :octicons-link-external-16:](https://pgbackrest.org/) is an easy-to-use, open-source solution that can reliably back up even the largest of PostgreSQL databases. `pgBackRest` supports the following backup types:

 * full backup - a complete copy of your entire data set.
 * differential backup - includes all data that has changed since the last full backup.
 While this means the backup time is slightly higher, it enables a faster restore.